 06. Hill Road

-Interested in shopping.
+Are you interested in shopping?
 You must visit the roadside stalls on Hill Road in Bandra Mumbai.
 It is a long stretch of vendors selling stylish and latest fashion collections at very affordable prices.

 The best part is that you can also bargain and get good quality clothing at unbelievable rates.